ujichase/orbit/README.md

 - Explore your evolving codebase to identify the projects you need next with Orbit's ability to quickly search through known ip by filtering based on keywords, status, and name

-- Keep your source code independent of vendor tools and avoid vendor lock-in with Orbit's vendor-agnostic interface to back end EDA tools
+- Keep your source code independent of vendor tools and avoid vendor lock-in with Orbit's vendor-agnostic interface to backend EDA tools

 - Continue to use your preferred version control system (or none) due to Orbit's flexible approach to being version control system agnostic

 - Review high-level design unit circuit tree hierarchies at the HDL level or ip level

-- No longer worry about manually organizing a design unit's order of dependencies with Orbit's built-in ability to tokenize HDL source code and automatically identify valid references to other design units

 - Linux, MacOS, and Windows are fully supported with zero dependencies